 It is in the future after the polar ice caps have melted.
 The landmass of the world is underwater and the survivors live in ramshackle floating shantytowns.
 One of these shantytowns, Junk City, is now destroyed in an attack by a school of sharks.
 The residents of nearby Salvation try to work out what has happened.
 At the Vestron Oceanic Research Station, scientists under Dr Roy Shaw want to fire a missile that will set the C02 levels of the atmosphere back to normal.
 In heading to Salvation to trade for needed spare parts, they come up against attacking sharks.
 As they flee the destruction of Salvation, they realise that the sharks are being led by an alpha shark that controls the others via electromagnetic fields.

 Among the gonzo killer shark fad, the most prominent name has been the low-budget production company The Asylum.
 They didn’t quite create but at least jump-started the genre with Mega Shark vs Giant Octopus (2009) and took it stratospheric with the cult hit of Sharknado (2013), the film that everybody automatically associates with the gonzo killer shark film.
-Aside from multiple sequels to both Mega Shark and Sharknado, The Asylum have also unleashed the likes of 2-Headed Shark Attack (2012), Shark Week (2012), 3-Headed Shark Attack (2015), Ice Sharks (2016), Empire of the Sharks (2017) and 5 Headed Shark Attack (2017) into the waters of the gonzo killer shark film.
+Aside from multiple sequels to both Mega Shark and Sharknado, The Asylum have also unleashed the likes of 2-Headed Shark Attack (2012), Shark Week (2012), 3-Headed Shark Attack (2015), Ice Sharks (2016), Empire of the Sharks (2017), 5 Headed Shark Attack (2017), 6-Headed Shark Attack (2018) and Megalodon (2018) into the waters of the gonzo killer shark film.

 Planet of the Sharks joins Ice Sharks in being a move in a slightly different direction for The Asylum.
 Seemingly as though figuring they have gone about as far as it is possible to go with the gonzo killer shark film, they are now taking titles that would normally be treated as absurd but are playing them seriously.
 (Not that some of Planet of the Sharks does not end up being ridiculous in its own way – more on that in a moment).
 By seriously one means in as far as most B movies sustain an inherent suspension of disbelief about what is happening on screen, as opposed to Sharknado and most of the abovelisted gonzo killer shark films that loudly signal that they are meant to be taken with tongue placed entirely in cheek.